Belief Acquisition as Stochastic Filtering: Related Work

-\citeA{BoyenKoller:1998,BoyenKoller:1999} introduced the idea of factoring, which exploited the structure of a large dynamic Bayesian network (DBN) for efficient approximate inference.
+The idea of factoring, which exploited the structure of a large dynamic Bayesian network (DBN), was introduced in \cite{BoyenKoller:1998,BoyenKoller:1999} for efficient approximate inference.
 The basic idea was to partition the dimension space to obtain tractable approximations of distributions on high-dimensional state spaces.
-Later, \citeA{Ng:2002} combined factoring with particle filtering to obtain a version of factored particle filters that is similar to the approach in Section~\ref{sec:factored_filters}.
-The main difference between factored particle filters as presented here and the version of \citeA{Ng:2002} is that here the particle family for the entire state space is maintained only in an implicit form; if the state distribution is needed, for example, to compute an integral, particles for the (entire) state are sampled from the implicit form.
-Later work along these lines includes that of \citeA{Das:2005}.
-The approach here is also similar to that of \citeA{djuric-bugallo}, and \citeA{djuric-lu-bugallo}, which use the terminology {\em multiple} particle filter.
+Later, \cite{Ng:2002} combined factoring with particle filtering to obtain a version of factored particle filters that is similar to our approach.
+The main difference between factored particle filters as presented here and the version in \cite{Ng:2002} is that here the particle family for the entire state space is maintained only in an implicit form; if the state distribution is needed, for example, to compute an integral, particles for the (entire) state are sampled from the implicit form.
+Later work along these lines includes that in \cite{Das:2005}.
+The approach here is also similar to that in \cite{djuric-bugallo, djuric-lu-bugallo}, which use the terminology {\em multiple} particle filter.
 In parallel with the papers above in the artificial intelligence literature, factored particle filters were also studied in the data assimilation literature but using the term {\em local} particle filter.
-See the discussion on the origins of localization by \citeA{vanleeuwen}.
-A particularly relevant is the paper of \citeA{Rebeschini:2015} in which a local particle filter, called a block particle filter, is presented that is similar, but not identical, to the factored particle filter in Subsection~\ref{sec:theory:factored}.
+See the discussion on the origins of localization in \cite{vanleeuwen}.
+Particularly relevant is the paper \cite{Rebeschini:2015} in which a local particle filter, called a block particle filter, is presented that is similar, but not identical, to the factored particle filter in Section~\ref{sec:theory:factored}.
 (A block is the same as a cluster.)
-This paper also contains a theorem that gives an approximation error bound for the block particle filter that could be adapted to the factored particle filter here. \citeA{poterjoy-wicker-buehner} provide a recent account of the use of local particle filters for data assimilation in large-scale geophysical applications, especially numerical weather prediction.
+This paper also contains a theorem that gives an approximation error bound for the block particle filter that could be adapted to the factored particle filter here.
+A recent account of the use of local particle filters for data assimilation in large-scale geophysical applications, especially numerical weather prediction, is provided in \cite{poterjoy-wicker-buehner}.